Phantomape/blog-posts/Object Oriented Programming.md

 #   Duck Typing
 identification of objects can be made not by their hierarchy and belonging to concrete type, but by a current set of characteristics.

+#   Encapsulation
+The basic purpose of the encapsulation, repeat, is an abstraction from the user of the auxiliary helper data and not a “way to secure object from hackers”.
+Encapsulating auxiliary helper (local) objects, we provide possibility for further behavior changes of the public-interface with a minimum of expenses, localizing and predicting places of these changes.
+And exactly this is the main encapsulation purpose.

+#   Mixins
+Mixins have been suggested as an alternative to multiple inheritance.
+These are independent elements which can be mixed with any objects, extending their functionality.